gmchun83/binancefuturebot/README.md

 **How to run**

-Rename .env.example to .ev then keyin binance api key and telegam api token
+Rename .env.example to .ev then keyin detail for binance api  and telegam api token

   For Looping
   - python3.11 binancefuturebot.py --loop